lillyjames373/openai-agents-sdk-explorer/README.md

 The OpenAI Agents SDK is a toolkit designed to simplify the creation and coordination of AI agents.
 This repository serves as a guide to understanding and utilizing the key components of the SDK.

+## Quick Start

+Get started quickly with our [Quickstart Example](docs/quickstart-example.md) that shows how to create and run simple agents.

 ## Key Components

 ### Core Components